TheSmartCooking/Prototype/README.md

 Static preview of the site built with [Astro](https://astro.build), featuring UI components and hosted on [GitHub Pages](https://pages.github.com).

 This repository serves as the **visual prototype** of the [Smart Cooking](https://github.com/TheSmartCooking) project.
-It provides a static, frontend-only version of the website, showcasing the user interface, design elements, and layout without backend or dynamic functionality.
+It provides a static, frontend-only version of the site, showcasing the user interface, design elements, and layout without backend or dynamic functionality.

 ---